2015 Denver Broncos season: Super Bowl 50: vs. (N1) Carolina Panthers

 Peyton Manning's two-point conversion pass to Bennie Fowler late in the fourth quarter was the final pass attempt and completion of Manning's 18-year NFL career, and this was Manning's final NFL game, as he retired on March 7, 2016.

+As of 2025, this remains the last time the Broncos appeared in the Super Bowl let alone won the Super Bowl.